16431496/wind_models_details/README.md

 # wind_models_details
-csv on details for wind turbine models
+csv on details and poewr curves for wind turbine models